dilshankarunarathne/docker-notes/README.md

 ## Environment Variables

 Environment variables are variables that are set in the environment of the system - just like variables in programs.
 `printenv` command will display all the environment variables in the machine.
+There will be a bunch of key-value pairs.
+There is a very important environment variable called `PATH`.